tvcsantos/verse/README.md

-# Monorepo Version Manager - GitHub Action

-This TypeScript GitHub Action manages semantic versions for projects in a monorepo based on Conventional Commits history.
-It features independent versioning per module and dependency-aware cascading bumps.
+# VERSE - Version Engine for Repo Semantic Evolution

+**VERSE** orchestrates the multiverse of your monorepo, where each module exists as an independent universe with its own semantic evolution timeline.
+Like cosmic events rippling through space-time, changes in one module intelligently cascade through dependency relationships, ensuring your entire codebase multiverse remains harmoniously synchronized.

+This powerful TypeScript GitHub Action harnesses Conventional Commits to automatically evolve semantic versions across your project multiverse, maintaining perfect dimensional stability while allowing each module universe to grow at its own pace.

 ## Key Features